Notice of Privacy Practices - How Your Medical Information Is Used

-To request an accounting of disclosures, you must send a written request to the Medical Records Department.
-Your request must state a time period that may not be longer than six years and may not include dates before April 14, 2003.
+To request an accounting of disclosures, you must send a written request to the Health Information Management Department.
+Your request must state a time period that may not be longer than six years.

 Right to Request Restrictions

-You may request restrictions on how your health information is used for treatment, payment or health care operations, or to certain family members or others who are involved in your care.
+You may request restrictions on how your health information is used for treatment, payment or health care operations or disclosed to certain family members or others who are involved in your care.
 We may deny your request with one exception.
-We must approve your request if you have paid out-of-pocket in full for all expenses for a particular item or service.
-If we agree to a restriction, the restriction may be lifted if use of the information is necessary to provide emergency treatment.
+If we agree to a voluntary restriction, the restriction may be lifted if use of the information is necessary to provide emergency treatment.

-To request a restriction, you must send a written request to the Medical Records Department, specifying what information you wish to restrict and to whom the restriction applies.
+To request a restriction, you must send a written request to the Health Information Management Department, specifying what information you wish to restrict and to whom the restriction applies.
 You will receive a written response to your request.

 Right to Request Private Communications